ShakilPendhari/ShakilPendhari/README.md

 - 📫 Reach me on **shakilpp123456@gmail.com**

-- 💬 ask me about anything, i am happy to help
+- 💬 ask me about anything, I am happy to help

 - ⚡ Fun Fact: Imagination is more important than knowledge